-W6A - Lesson 12, Essay 6, Draft 1
+W6A, Lesson 11, Essay 6, Draft 1

 Jason Xu

-20200811

-The tennis towers
+2020/08/11

+The Tennis Ball Towers

-Today my teacher wants me and my classmates set in to groups of six to seven, and said that we are going to have a fun class.
-But all class know that every fun class to the teacher can be a terrible class to us.
-Last time the teacher said that we’re going to have a fun class we are all bored after that class do know what is the class about?
-It’s about reading the books from Tang Song Yun Ming and Qing, what a “fun” class.
+Today my teacher wanted me and my classmates to get in to groups of six or seven, and said that we were going to have a fun class.
+But we all know that every “fun” class for the teacher can actually be a terrible class for us students.
+Last time the teacher said that we’re going to have a fun class, we were all bored and after the class we did know what we had learned.
+It was about reading books from the Tang, Song, Yun, Ming and Qing dynasties – what a “fun” class!

-After the teacher said “fun class” the entire class went crazy we all hope this fun class wasn’t like last times class.
-So, we hoped that this class can be really fun.
-A few moment later the teacher came in and called out a few classmates to carry the things that we’ll use in class.
-After the things were all carried in to the class we were all shocked, some tennis ball a pile of straw some tape and some scissors.
-The teacher announced out: “The group that you joined will have a competition with the other group.
-The thing that your group need to made to compete with the other group is a thing that can hold the ball and not fall.
-The group which was the fastest and have the tallest will be the winner.
-Competition will begin in five, four, three, two, one!
-Competition began!”
+But this time was different.
+After the teacher said “fun class” we all went crazy and hoped this fun class wouldn’t be like the last time we had “fun.”
+We hoped this time we would really have fun.
+Then the teacher came in and called on a few classmates to help carry the materials that we would use in class.
+After all the materials were carried into the classroom, we were all shocked at what we saw: some tennis balls, a pile of straws, some tape and some scissors.

+“The group that you just joined will compete with the other groups to build something that can hold the ball and not fall over,” the teacher announced.
+“The group that is the fastest and has the tallest tower will be the winner.
+The competition will begin in five, four, three, two, one!
+Let the competition begin!”

-The group which I was in gathered fast.
-We were fast, but we start arguing about how should we build the tower, the only thing to make the tower was straw and tape.
+The group that I was in gathered fast.
+We were fast, but we started arguing about how should we build the tower.
+The only materials we had to make the tower was straw and tape.

 “I prefer we build it like a tower in the real would.”

 But we abandoned that idea very quick, because straw is very easy to be distortion.

 “I prefer we use triangles to build the tower.”

 “I prefer making the tower like a champion cup.”

 “I prefer we make the tower like a cup.”

-“how much straw and tape do we have?”
+“How much straw and tape do we have?”

-After five minutes of arguing we finally agree making the tower like a cup and having a bowl on it, most likely to a champion cup.
+After five minutes of arguing we finally agreed on making the tower like a cup with a bowl on top, similar to a championship cup.

 We first made the top of the tower.
-We wanted to use less straw because we want the tower higher.
-So, we made the top of the tower into a small bole it can place the tennis ball in not letting it brake and leaving no space for other things.
-Then we start to make the cup, we didn’t go to make the cup directly.
-We went to think to we have enough tape to make the tower.
-After thinking we have to think of another way of to make the tower because we don’t have enough tape.
-Our best way is to make the straws into one long straw.
-We use the way to make the tower we found out we don’t know how to place the bowl, so we use all the tape that we have left to place the bowl.
-When we finish the tower, we found that we were the first to finish.
+We used fewer straws because we wanted the tower to be higher.
+So we made the top of the tower into a small bowl that could hold the tennis ball and not brake, leaving no space for other things.
+Then we started to make the cup, but not directly.
+First we stopped to think whether we had enough tape to make the tower.
+We decided we had to think of another way to make the tower because we didn’t have enough tape.
+Our best way was to connect the straws into one long straw.
+When we used this method to make the tower, we found out we didn’t know how to place the bowl on top, so we used all the tape we had left to fix the bowl in place.
+When we finished building the tower, we found that we were the first team to finish.

-After the class ends the teacher announced out that we were the fastest and was the tallest, so we won the competition!
+At the end of class, the teacher announced that we were the fastest group and our tower was the tallest, so we won the competition!
 But the best thing that we learned is how to work together.
-We wished that we can have more fun class like this class.
+We wished that we could have more fun classes like this one.